intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Consequently, new implementations can be restricted to niche uses, where the problems arising from interoperability issues can be more closely managed.
-Restricting new implementations to narrow contexts also risks causing forks in the protocol.
+However, restricting new implementations into limited deployments risks causing forks in the protocol.
 If implementations do not interoperate, little prevents those implementations from diverging more over time.

 This has a negative impact on the ecosystem of a protocol.
 New implementations are important in ensuring the continued viability of a protocol.
 New protocol